-Senate Bill (SB) 485 addressed tort claims against an injured worker's employer and clarified the definition of preexisting conditions and their applicability to arthritis or arthritic conditions; increased permanent partial disability rates (sunset December 31, 2004); allowed introduction of contributory negligence as an employer defense; reduced time during which claims may be denied or accepted; increased the maximum rate of temporary disability benefits; created supplemental disability for multiple-job workers; changed the Workers' Compensation Board own motion claim-reopening process, including awarding permanent partial disability; and allowed Workers' Benefit Fund reimbursement for new or omitted medical condition reopenings under WCB's ownmotion process.
+- Addressed tort claims against an injured worker's employer and clarified the definition of pre-existing conditions and their applicability to arthritis or arthritic conditions; - Increased permanent partial disability rates (sunset Dec.
+31, 2004); - Allowed introduction of contributory negligence as an employer defense; - Reduced time during which claims may be denied or accepted; - Increased the maximum rate of temporary disability benefits; - Created supplemental disability for multiplejob workers; - Changed the Workers' Compensation Board own-motion claim-reopening process, including awarding permanent partial disability; and - Allowed Workers' Benefit Fund reimbursement for new or omitted medical condition reopenings under WCB's own-motion process.

 SB 485 also directed the Management-Labor Advisory Committee (MLAC) to recommend to the 2003 Legislative Assembly an exclusive, no-fault, expeditious alternative process and remedy to the court system that addresses major-contributing-cause denials.